Annual examinations that a woman needs to undergo. Which blood test is better to take? What tests should be taken to check your health?

 However, annual fecal occult blood tests and bone density measurements every two to three years are the most informative diagnostic option.

-Depending on the results of periodic screening tests and examinations by specialists, additional studies may be necessary.
+Depending on the results of periodic screening tests and specialist examinations, additional tests may be necessary.
 Don't put them off.

 A bone density test should be performed at least every two years.
-In addition, it is recommended to have an eye examination every 12 months and a colonoscopy every five years.
-When polyps are found and removed, the next endoscopy is usually scheduled faster, no later than three years.
+It is also recommended to have your eyes examined every 12 months and have a colonoscopy every five years.
+If polyps are detected and removed, the next endoscopy is usually scheduled sooner, no later than three years.

-Another important recommendation: if you are constantly taking any drugs, do not forget that over the years you need to adjust their dosage to reduce the risk of side effects.
+Another one important recommendation: If you take any medications regularly, remember to adjust your dosage over the years to reduce the risk side effects.
 Only a doctor can help you with this.

 Take care of yourself and be healthy!

-Early diagnosis is extremely important for the treatment of malignant neoplasms, at the initial stage, cancer is not a sentence.
+Early diagnosis is extremely important for treatment of malignant neoplasms; at the initial stage, cancer is not a death sentence.

-Meanwhile, oncological processes are causing the death of a huge number of people, among whom middle-aged people and even those who are under 30 are increasingly appearing.
+Meanwhile, oncological processes become the cause of death huge amount people, among whom middle-aged people and even those under 30 are increasingly appearing.

-The main problem is that many malignant neoplasms are able to “disguise themselves”, the disease almost does not manifest itself with symptoms that can cause anxiety.
+The main problem is that many malignant neoplasms They know how to “disguise”, the disease almost does not manifest itself with symptoms that can cause anxiety.

-Fatigue, fatigue, headaches and other pains of moderate intensity, loss of appetite, weight loss, nausea often chalk it up to stress and unhealthy lifestyle, acute respiratory infections and viral infections, not rushing to the doctors for help.
-And when the symptoms become apparent, the work of the affected organ is disrupted, the tissues around the tumor are destroyed, the treatment is ineffective.
+Fatigue, fatigue, headaches and other pain of moderate intensity, loss of appetite, weight loss, nausea often attributed to stress and unhealthy lifestyle, acute respiratory infections and viral infections, without rushing to seek help from doctors.
+And when the symptoms become obvious, the functioning of the affected organ is disrupted, the tissue around the tumor is destroyed, and treatment is ineffective.

-According to the accepted classification, there are 4 stages of development of neoplasms. positive outlook doctors confidently do at stage 1, when the tumor has not yet reached 2 cm in size and has not begun to “sprout” into organs, the lymphatic system, and even at stage 2, when metastasis is observed.
-Much, of course, depends on the process itself, the place of its localization.
+By accepted classification There are 4 stages of tumor development.
+Positive prognosis Doctors confidently do this at stage 1, when the tumor has not yet reached 2 cm in size and has not begun to “grow” into organs, the lymph system, and even at stage 2, when metastasis is observed.
+Much, of course, depends on the process itself and its location.

-Difficult to treat Stage 3, on the 4th, only the elimination of symptoms is very often shown, the prognosis of physicians is disappointing, because the tumor has already given many metastases, destroys all nearby organs.
+Difficult to treat Stage 3, but at stage 4 very often only elimination of symptoms is indicated; the prognosis of doctors is disappointing, because the tumor has already given many metastases and destroys all nearby organs.

-That is why cancer prevention, regular examinations, taking into account all risks, remain extremely important.
+This is why cancer prevention remains extremely important. regular examinations taking into account all risks.

 At risk are: